1985 Sun Bowl: Game summary

-Steve Crumley gave Georgia a 3–0 lead on his 37 yard field goal, though he re-injured a pulled muscle in his leg, keeping him out the rest of the game.
-Max Zendejas tied it on a 21 yard field goal to make it 3–3.
-Less than five minutes into the second half, Zendejas made it 6–3 on field goal from 51 yards out.
+Steve Crumley gave Georgia a 3–0 lead on his 37-yard field goal, though he re-injured a pulled muscle in his leg, keeping him out the rest of the game.
+Max Zendejas tied it on a 21-yard field goal to make it 3–3.
+Less than five minutes into the second half, Zendejas made it 6–3 on a field goal from 51 yards out.
 Martin Rudolph returned an interception 35 yards for a touchdown to make it 13–6.
-Backup Davis Jacobs made it 13–6 on his 44 yard field goal with 13:20 left.
+Backup Davis Jacobs made it 13–6 on his 44-yard field goal with 13:20 left.
 Running back James Debow fumbled the ball at the 23 to give the ball back to the Bulldogs with 12:35 remaining.
 Georgia would score three minutes later on a Lars Tate touchdown run.
 With 1:14 remaining, Jacobs missed a field goal from 44 yards to keep it 13–13.
-The Wildcats drove to the 22, calling timeout to set up a 39 yard attempt by Zendejas.
+The Wildcats drove to the 22, calling timeout to set up a 39-yard attempt by Zendejas.
 However, his kick went wide, keeping the game a tie.
 Despite this, he was named MVP.
 This remains the final tie in Sun Bowl history (since 1996, games cannot end in a tie).
 Alfred Jenkins went 13-of-22 for 133 yards for Arizona.
 Tate went 71 yards on 22 carries for Georgia.
 Zendejas was named MVP on his 2 for 3 success in attempting field goals.